gassermohsen/Doctor_Patient/README.md

 Please Read this :-

-to start the project you have to go to applicationlayer (FOLDER) and open the Doctorpatient.php
+to start the project you have to go to applicationlayer (FOLDER) and open the Doctorpatient.php.

-The project database structure is in the datalayer (FOLDER) - SQL DATABASE EXPORT and its called registration(1)
+The project database structure is in the datalayer (FOLDER) - SQL DATABASE EXPORT and its called registration(1).

-There is an expected error in the patient and doctor login but once you login this error will vanish
+There is an expected error in the patient and doctor login but once you login this error will vanish.